CynicalJoe/ft_printf/README.md

-those conversions are handled : %cspuidxX
+those conversions are handled : "%cspuidxX"

-those flags are handled : 0.-*
+those flags are handled : "0.-*"